 MPF Loans held for sale (included in Other Assets).
-We measure the fair value of our MPF Loans HFS portfolio based on to-beannounced (TBA) securities, which represent quoted market prices for new mortgage-backed securities issued by U.S.
+We measure the fair value of our MPF Loans HFS portfolio based on to-be-announced (TBA) securities, which represent quoted market prices for new mortgage-backed securities issued by U.S.

-(Dollars in tables in millions except per share amounts unless otherwise indicated)
+Notes to Financial Statements (Dollars in tables in millions except per share amounts unless otherwise indicated)